bfrangi/bfrangi.github.io/_posts/2025-01-29-black-body-radiation-and-thermodynamic-equilibrium.markdown

 Note that the inverse is not necessarily true: a body such that \\(\alpha (\lambda) = \varepsilon (\lambda) \\), \\(\forall \lambda\\), is not necessarily in thermodynamic equilibrium.
 A clear example of this is the black body, which always satisfies \\(\alpha (\lambda) = \varepsilon (\lambda)\\) (equal to \\(1\\)) but is not necessarily in thermodynamic equilibrium with its surroundings.

+#### Principle of Detailed Balance

+Kirchhoff's Law of Thermal Radiation is even stronger than this: not only does it hold macroscopically, but also *in detail*.
+This is the *Principle of Detailed Balance* [4], which states that, in thermodynamic equilibrium, the power radiated and absorbed by a body must be equal for every infinitesimal surface element, in every direction and polarization state, and across every wavelength interval.
+In other words, consider an infinitesimal surface element, select any direction and polarization state, and choose an infinitesimal wavelength interval.
+Under thermodynamic equilibrium, the power entering and leaving that element under those conditions must be equal, resulting in zero net power transfer.

+This, of course, highlights just how idealized the concept of thermodynamic equilibrium is, as it requires objects to have perfectly matching emission and absorption spectra.
+For instance, a black body at temperature \\(T\\) can only be in thermodynamic equilibrium when surrounded by other black bodies at the same temperature.
+In contrast, a black body interacting with a real body could never achieve true thermodynamic equilibrium (even when at the same temperature), since real bodies typically deviate from ideal behavior (they may not follow Planck’s spectrum, may not emit diffusely, or may exhibit polarization characteristics that differ from those of a black body) and so detailed balance would never be achieved.

+### Thermal Equilibrium without Detailed Balance

-Note also that \\(\alpha (\lambda) = \varepsilon (\lambda) \\) does not mean that in thermodynamic equilibrium the power absorbed by the body at each wavelength is equal to the power emitted by the body at that same wavelength, but rather that the absorptivity and emissivity functions are equal at each wavelength.
+In general, a system is only considered to be in thermodynamic equilibrium if it satisfies the condition of detailed balance.
+However, some systems may be in some kind of equilibrium state, where the net macroscopic power exchanged between different elements of the system is zero, but the principle of detailed balance does not apply.
+In these cases (restricting our discussion to wavelength) \\(\alpha (\lambda) = \varepsilon (\lambda) \\) is verified but it does not mean that the power absorbed by the body at each wavelength is equal to the power emitted by the body at that same wavelength, but rather that the absorptivity and emissivity functions are equal at each wavelength.
 In the case of the absorptivity, we are comparing the power absorbed by the body to the total incident power, while in the case of the emissivity, we are comparing the power emitted by the body to the maximum possible power emitted by any body at the same temperature, which is given by *Plank's Law*:

 \\[
   \text{power absorbed by the body at } \lambda = \alpha (\lambda) \times \text{total incident power at } \lambda